HTTPArchive/almanac.httparchive.org/src/content/en/2025/webassembly.md

 We observed that the MIME type `application/wasm` is used in 293,470 requests on desktop clients and 301,127 requests on mobile clients.

 Some requests lacked a `Content-Type` header, and some had incorrect MIME types, such as `text/html` or `text/plain`.
 These account for 3.2% and 2.4% of requests, respectively.
-Compared to 2022, these percentages have dropped significantly, indicating increased awareness in setting the correct MIME type for WASM applications.
+Compared to 2021, these percentages have dropped significantly, indicating increased awareness in setting the correct MIME type for Wasm applications.

 ### Module size